What is a Ball Valve?

 - Acceptable leakage of ISO 5208 Rate D.

-Ball Valves Types: Reduced bore, Full bore, and V-shaped ball valves
+3. Ball Valves Types: Reduced bore, Full bore, V-shaped, and Vented ball valves

 Based on the inner diameter of the ball valve two types of ball valves are used in industries; Reduced Bore Ball Valve and Full Bore Ball valve.